COVID-19 update: State Library is gradually reopening and more spaces are now available. Check what’s open before you visit.

-black&write! is a national project with a dual focus on Aboriginal and/or Torres Strait Islander writing and editing.
-It is the first project of its kind in Australia.
+black&write! is here for all First Nation writers and editors.
+We are a national project with a dual focus on Aboriginal and/or Torres Strait Islander writing and editing.
+We’re also the first project of our kind in Australia.
+You can check out more about the current team and the black&write! history here.

 Find out about our Fellowships for Aboriginal and/or Torres Strait Islander writers.